thesadru/genshinstats/README.md

 # about this project
 ## contribution
 All contributions are welcome as long as it's in a form of a clean PR.
+Currently looking for people to reverse engineer the new api version.
 ## crediting
 This project can be freely downloaded and distributed.
 Crediting is appreciated.